Concordium/concordium.github.io/source/mainnet/net/references/multi-sig.rst

    .. note::

       We do not recommend to re-use keys on different accounts in production.
+      Instead, use a newly generated key pair when adding additional keys to an account.

+   You can update the keys of your account by running the following command:

    .. code-block:: console

-      $concordium-client config account update-keys --keys new-keys.json --account <account-name-or-address>
+      $concordium-client config account update-keys \

-   where ``new-keys.json`` is a file of the following format:
+         --keys new-keys.json \
+         --account <account-name-or-address>

+   where ``new-keys.json`` contains the content of one of the key files in the stored local key directory of the ``concordium-client`` tool that you want to reuse.
+The ``new-keys.json`` file has the following format:

    .. code-block:: json
       :force: